Prisoner Review Board

 Kansas Parole Board

-- The March and April 2023 Public Comment Sessions will be conducted using a Zoom Webinar platform.
-Sessions will be offered on March 9th and March 22nd, 2023.
-Individuals noted on the April 2023 Public Comment Offender List will be included in the March sessions for comments.
-Please be advised that the Prisoner Review Board will be accepting comments for offenders with hearings scheduled in April and May 2023.
+The November and December 2024 Public Comment Sessions will be conducted using a Zoom Webinar platform.
+Please note that only one session will be offered, as sessions are not held during the month of December.
+The November 5th session will include those individuals that have upcoming PE hearings in December 2024 and January 2025.
+Please be advised that the Prisoner Review Board will be accepting comments for offenders with hearings scheduled in November 2024 and December 2025.
 Those interested in attending or submitting correspondence to the Board may do so by registering and joining the scheduled Zoom Webinar and/or by mailing written comments to the PRB address included in the information below.
-Please utilize the Public Comment Forms in support or opposition in regard to offenders included on the offenders list for the upcoming January public comment sessions.
-Please mail correspondence to the address provided below by no later than Friday, March 31st (for those included on the April PE list below) and on Friday, April 28th for those included on the May PE list below).
+Please utilize the Public Comment Forms in support or opposition in regard to offenders included on the offenders list for the upcoming September public comment session.
+Please mail correspondence to the address provided below by no later than Friday, November 29th for those included on the December PE list, or by Friday December 27th for those individuals on the January PE list/s below.
 E-mail correspondence may be directed to KDOC_PRB_Public_Comment@ks.gov

 October 2020 Public Comment Session Zoom Link